abulele-0x/C/README.md

-# Meus estudos em C
+# My studies in C

-Estudando, atualmente, os livros:
+Currently reading:

 - Head First C
 - Computer Systems: A Programmer's Perspective

+Hoping to get a good grasp on the fundamentals.